Taikutsu-Lyrz/Afghanistan-kankoor-exam-dataset/README.md

 ## 5. Contribution

-* Add new subjects like Math, Biology, Chemistry
+* Feel free to add new subjects such as Math, Biology, or Chemistry.
-* Follow the `schema.json` structure for consistency
+* Please follow the `schema.json` structure for consistency.
-* Pull requests are welcome
+* Check the CONTRIBUTING.md for guidelines — pull requests are always welcome.
 ---

 ## 6. Attribution